rickstaa/stable-gym/stable_gym/envs/classic_control/ex3_ekf/README.md

 # Ex3EKF gymnasium environment

 A gymnasium environment for a noisy master-slave system.
 This environment can be used to train an RL-based stationary Kalman filter.
+First presented by [Wu et al. 2023](https://www.sciencedirect.com/science/article/pii/S0005109823001528).

 ## Observation space